Bird GuideFinchesEvening Grosbeak

 At a Glance

 This chunky, big-billed finch wanders widely in winter, descending on bird feeders in colorful, noisy flocks, to thrill feeder-watchers and to consume prodigious amounts of sunflower seeds.
-Originally a western bird, almost unknown east of the Great Lakes before the 1890s, it now breeds commonly east to New England and the Maritime Provinces.
+Originally a western bird, the Evening Grosbeak was almost unknown east of the Great Lakes before the 1890s, it now breeds commonly east to New England and the Maritime Provinces.
 Its eastward spread may have been helped by both the planting of box elders (a favorite food tree) across northern prairies, and the abundance of bird feeders in the Northeast.

 Category